-Thinking about starting a small business to help you earn income and use your skills?
+Thinking about starting a business to help you earn income and use your skills?
 New business owners have tax-related things to do before launching any company.
-Here are the 6 things to know about taxes and starting a small business.
+Here are the 6 things to know about taxes and starting a business.

 1) Choose a business structure

-When starting a small business, an owner must decide what type of entity it will be.
+When starting a business, an owner must decide what type of entity it will be.
 The entity type determines which tax forms a business needs to file.
 Owners can learn more about business structures here.
-The most common forms of businesses are:
+The most common forms of business are:

 - Sole Proprietorships